junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 </html>
 ```

-In the above code, we created a sinple website to display the logo of our token, as well as the name,symbol and total supply of the token.
+In the above code, we created a simple website to display the logo of our token, as well as the name,symbol and total supply of the token.
 There is also a button that allows the user to but our token from an exchange where it is listed.

  Edit the code above to display the information of your token including the name, symbol, total supply, and logo.
-You can get ifnormation about your token from the ICPEx platform where you created it from

-## Deployment
+### Deployment

-In this section, we will create a live link for our token website using Juno.
+In this section, we will create a live link for our token website.

 ### Creating a satellite